-- Support for 4D arrays, e.g., for compressing time-varying 3D fields.
-Although the zfp compression algorithm trivially generalizes to higher dimensions, d, the current implementation is hampered by the lack of integer types large enough to hold $4^d$ bits for d > 3.
-For now, higher-dimensional data should be compressed as collections of independent 3D fields. - Tagging of missing values. zfp currently assumes that arrays are dense, i.e., each array element stores a valid numerical value.
+- Tagging of missing values. zfp currently assumes that arrays are dense, i.e., each array element stores a valid numerical value.
 In many science applications this is not the case.
 For instance, in climate modeling, ocean temperature is not defined over land.
 In other applications, the domain is not rectangular but irregular and embedded in a rectangular array.
 Such examples of sparse arrays demand a mechanism to tag values as missing or indeterminate.
 Current solutions often rely on tagging missing values as NaNs or special, often very large sentinel values outside the normal range, which can lead to poor compression and complete loss of accuracy in nearby valid values.
 See FAQ #7. - Support for NaNs and infinities.
 Similar to missing values, some applications store special IEEE floating-point values that are not yet supported by zfp.
 In fact, the presence of such values will currently result in undefined behavior and loss of data for all values within a block that contains non-finite values. - Lossless compression.
 Although zfp can usually limit compression errors to within floating-point roundoff error, some applications demand bit-for-bit accurate reconstruction.
 Strategies for lossless compression are currently being evaluated. - Progressive decompression.
 Streaming large data sets from remote storage for visualization can be time consuming, even when the data is compressed.
 Progressive streaming allows the data to be reconstructed at reduced precision over the entire domain, with quality increasing progressively as more data arrives.
 The low-level bit stream interface already supports progressive access by interleaving bits across blocks (see FAQ #13), but zfp lacks a high-level API for generating and accessing progressive streams. - Parallel compression. zfp's data partitioning into blocks invites opportunities for data parallelism on multithreaded platforms by dividing the blocks among threads.
 An OpenMP implementation of parallel compression is available that produces compressed streams that are identical to serially compressed streams.
-However, parallel decompression is not yet supported.
-In addition, an experimental CUDA implementation for parallel compression and decompression on the GPU is under development.
+However, parallel decompression is not yet supported. zfp also supports compression and decompression on the GPU via CUDA.
+However, only fixed-rate mode is so far supported. - Variable-rate arrays. zfp currently supports only fixed-rate compressed arrays, which wastes bits in smooth regions with little information content while too few bits may be allocated to accurately preserve sharp features such as shocks and material interfaces, which tend to drive the physics in numerical simulations.
+Two candidate solutions have been identified for read-only and read-write access to variable-rate arrays with very modest storage overhead.
+These arrays will support both fixed precision and accuracy.